Learn to Interpret Atari Agents: Proposed Approach

-The region-sensitive module is related to the broader concept of \emph{attention} popularized by~\cite{jointly-align, attention-all-you-need} in the task of neural machine translation and further extended in areas such as visual question answering~\cite{stack} and image caption generation~\cite{show-attend-tell}.
-Different from attention, our region-sensitive module does not assume the role as a mapping function from a query and a key-value pair to an aggregated output.
+The region-sensitive module is related to the broader concept of \emph{attention}~\cite{jointly-align, attention-all-you-need}, which first gained popularity in methods addressing the neural machine translation task, and then quickly expanded to many subjects in computer vision and machine learning~\cite{ocnet,non-local,attention_lstm_gesture_rec_tnnls,meng_graph_reg,attention-receptive-fields-tnnls,stack,show-attend-tell}.
+Different from the more popular formulation of attention as a mapping function from a query and a key-value pair to an aggregated output, our region-sensitive module seeks to estimate the regional importance at each location and simply uses that importance estimation to scale the original image features, which improves policy learning in vision-based DeepRL tasks, as we show in the experiments.

-Finally, the policy layers consist of an advantage stream and a value stream, the outputs of which are aggregated to estimate the state-action value Q. Each stream is implemented by two noisy linear layers~\cite{noisy} and ReLU~\cite{relu}.
-A noisy linear layer introduces learnable noises into a linear function, thereby inducing state-dependent exploration which replaces $\epsilon$-greedy exploration.
-Finally, Q values are calculated as the mean of a learned distribution over a fixed support set of discrete return values, which are used to derive the policy.
+Finally, the policy layers consist of an advantage stream and a value stream, the outputs of which are combined to estimate the state-action value Q. Each stream is implemented as two noisy linear layers~\cite{noisy} with ReLU~\cite{relu} non-linearity.
+Finally, Q values are calculated as the mean of a learned distribution over a fixed support set of discrete return values, from which the policy can be derived.